ianhb/go-ai/README.md

 Clone the repository and download the game records from the lastest release to python/datagen/data

-Requirements can be installed manually using configure.sh or manually as shown below.
+Requirements can be installed automatically using configure.sh or manually as shown below.
+If using configure.sh, when prompted for input on configure, use the defaults (press enter) and enter password when prompted to install required packages

 Setting up the python environment:
 ```sh